hoangducthuong/hoangducthuong.github.io/README.md

 ---
 # About

  I obtained Ph.D in Physics of the Universe from AstroParticle and Cosmology (APC) laboratory, University of Paris, in 2018.
-After completing PhD, I won an appointment as a postdoctoral associate at Cornell University.
+After completing PhD, I did a postdoctoral associate at Cornell University.
 <!-- <a href="https://hoangducthuong.github.io/cv" target="_blank"> > Read more about my CV.</a> -->

 ---